EXPERT ADVICE, PROACTIVE CAMP POLICIES & A CULTURE OF COMPLIANCE TO HELP CHILDREN ENJOY A SAFE SUMMER EXPERIENCE

-As recommended by the CDC to keep campers and staff safe, masks will likely be mandated for all indoor activities at all summer camps.
+As recommended by the CDC to keep campers and staff safe, masks may still be mandated for all indoor activities at all summer camps.
 Face coverings for outdoor activities will be less widespread.
-Triple C will require campers to bring two masks each day and the masks somehow must be attached to the camper (with a carabiner or lanyard, etc.).
+As of November 2021, Triple C will require campers to bring two masks each day and the masks somehow must be attached to the camper (with a carabiner or lanyard, etc.).

 Modified Daily Activities

 Carlos E. Armengol, Jr., M.D., FAAP, a pediatrician who works with Pediatric Associates of Charlottesville, suggested that parents go a step further than asking about distancing and hygiene, recommending that they also ask about planned daily activities.
 “Parents should inquire about the mitigation strategies that camps will have,” he confirmed.
 “These will include strategies with which we are all familiar now.”
 He also recommends asking how will meals be eaten and how typical camp activities will be organized.
 For example, how will transportation to activities or to and from day camps be handled?
 Will activities be primarily held outdoors?
 Digging a little deeper will give you more information about the full safety of the program.

 Supercharged Staff Training